 The case stems from an incident that happened in 2015.
 In short, a police officer stopped a suspicious truck.
 The officer requested that a K-9 conduct a sniff test of said truck, and the K-9 alerted to drugs.
 When deputies searched the truck, again because the sniff test provided probable cause, they found a meth pipe.
 Police then arrested the driver, who was later convicted of two drug possession charges.

-The defendant’s attorney appealed the sentence on the grounds that the dog was trained to sniff out cocaine, heroine, ecstasy, methamphetamine, as well as marijuana.
-The dogs are not trained to give their handler a signal for each different type of “drug”.
-The dog could have very well been alerting the marijuana, which is legal in the state of Colorado, which, in fact, would not have given law enforcement a probable cause to search the vehicle.
+The defendant’s attorney appealed the sentence on the grounds that the dog was trained to sniff out cocaine, heroin, ecstasy, methamphetamine, as well as marijuana.
+The dogs are not trained to give their handler a signal for each different type of “drug.”
+The dog could have very well been alerting the marijuana, which is legal in the state of Colorado, which, in fact, would not have given law enforcement probable cause to search the vehicle.

 The court reversed the decision.
 There was no way to know if the dog was alerting illegal drugs or a legal amount of marijuana.

 Since 2005, Jeffrey L. Weeden has been practicing criminal defense law in Colorado and has helped countless clients protect their rights and freedoms as a respected, caring, hard-nosed Denver criminal defense attorney.

 Over the course of his career, Mr. Weeden’s work has been recognized in numerous ways, including being named to the Top 100 Trial Lawyers list by The National Trial Lawyers, earning a 10.0 “Superb” Avvo rating, receiving Martindale-Hubbard’s highest peer review rating — AV Preeminent, and being asked to speak on several issues of interest to the legal community.